hectornieto/pyTSEB/docs/README_Notebooks.md

 ### Quality flags
 pyTSEB might produce some *more* unreliable data that can be tracked with the quality flags:

-* 0: All Fluxes produced with no reduction of PT parameter (i.e. positive soil evaporation)
+* 0: Al Fluxes produced with no reduction of PT parameter (i.e. positive soil evaporation)
 * 3: negative soil evaporation, forced to zero (the PT parameter is reduced in TSEB-PT and DTD)
 * 5: No positive latent fluxes found, G recomputed to close the energy balance (G=Rn-H)
 * 255: Arithmetic error.
 BAD data, it should be discarded